 Our Director’s Service Agreement template is suitable when appointing a director to the board of any UK company or another senior employee.
-It sets out the terms of the director’s service with the company clearly and unambiguously.
+It is also useful for key employees who you want to prevent poaching your customers or perhaps going to work for a competitor shortly after leaving your business.
+It sets out the terms of the key employee’s service with the company clearly and unambiguously.

-We include a detailed guide with the download that goes through each clause in the director’s service agreement.
+We include a detailed guide with the download that explains each clause in the director’s service agreement.

 We are certain that you will be very satisfied with the director’s service agreement template.
-It has been drafted by our co-founding lawyer David, who has over 20 years’ experience.
-However, if for any reason you are not completely satisfied with your purchase, we offer a no quibble full money-back guarantee.
+David our co-founding solicitor, who has over 20 years’ experience, drafted it.
+However, if for any reason you are not completely satisfied with your purchase, we offer a no-quibble, full money-back guarantee.

 When to use a Director’s Service Agreement

-Yes, a director or other senior employee can be appointed without a specific service agreement as long as they already have a contract of employment, but being such a key position it is advisable to put an more suitable agreement in place.
-The agreement sets out the role that the director or senior employee will fulfil and his or her specific duties.
+Yes, a director or other senior employee can be appointed without a specific service agreement as long as they already have a contract of employment, but being such a key position it is advisable to put a more suitable agreement in place.
+The agreement sets out the role that the director or senior employee will fulfill and his or her specific duties.

 It is a legal requirement that all employees have a written agreement that sets out the terms of their engagement by the business.
 Our Director’s Service Agreement Template puts in place a legal contract of employment with the director or other senior employee.
-It is used by an employer to set out the terms of employment of a director or other senior employee.
-Use our template to record the terms of service for any director – from a salesperson to a managing director.
+Use our template to record the terms of service for any key employee – from a salesperson to a managing director.

 This Director’s Service Agreement includes all the clauses that are necessary to satisfy the legal requirement to have a written statement of the terms and conditions of employment for each of its employees.